-Practical deel is worn by nomads and the material is mostly made from sheep wool and simpler materials.
+Practical deel is kind of like a Mongolian costume worn by nomads and herder.
+The material is mostly made from sheep wool and simpler materials.
 It’s made for most everyday use and wears.

 There isn’t much detail or patterns that go with the nomad deel, but it’s very fluffy and warm.
-Winter deels can be even sturdier, thicker, and heavier due to the sheep wool stuffing on the inside.
-These things can get you through -40 degrees celsius weather!
+Winter deels can be even sturdier, thicker, and heavier due to the sheep wool stuffing on the inside with a few pieces of button near the collar.
+These things can get you through -40 degrees Celsius weather!

 What do Men Wear?